jemberton/snippets/Obsidian Test Note.md

 > [!key:]
 > This is a `key` inline callout.
 It becomes clear when you hover over the content.

+> [!note]
+> If you are using the `universal` snippets from my repository, The `key` callout also prevents copying the key when it is part of a larger selection of the document.
+Text in the key can be copied only when the content is being hovered.
+Keyboard shortcuts vs mouse interaction allows more control over *what* is copied.
+>
+> - Select some text inside the `key` callout, copy and paste it into a blank note (text file).
+> - If you are not hovering the content when you copy, it will not be selected.
+> - Select text before and after the `key` callout, copy and paste into the blank note.
+> - If you are not hovering the content of the `key` callout when you copy, it will not be selected.

 ### Marks